 Parenting is not easy, but it is a gift.
 By God’s grace, He’s given us tremendous resources, and one another, to lean on and learn from as we seek to point our littles to Him.
 We are praying for you all as you navigate this impossible, yet beautiful, gift of parenting, in Him.
 Know that you’re not alone.
 We’re with you and, even better, He is.

-The following resources are available for use during our Sunday gatherings in this season of Covid-19:
+The following resources are available for guidance during our Sunday gatherings:

 List of age appropriate Bibles that we recommend: